mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 13 June 2025
+## On Saturday, 14 June 2025

-- The average temperature today is 16.48˚C,
+- The average temperature today is 16.27˚C,
-- With highs of 17.06˚C and lows of 15.93˚C,
+- With highs of 16.66˚C and lows of 15.93˚C,
-- It may feel like 16.27˚C with overcast clouds
+- It may feel like 16.07˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 80%
+- The pressure is 1013hPa and humidity is 81%
 - The sun will rise at 03:48 and set at 20:28

 <!-- weather_marker ends -->